Jewish United Fund of Metropolitan Chicago

 - Former Regional Director of ADL's Greater Chicago/Upper Midwest area

-- Led organization through COVID-19 pandemic, Ukraine crisis, and October 7 Hamas attacks
+- Led organisation through COVID-19 pandemic, Ukraine crisis, and October 7 Hamas attacks

 - Quote: "To lead this singular institution that impacts the lives of so many is a privilege and a once in a lifetime opportunity."

-- Focus on strategic visioning, organizational culture, and next-generation engagement
+- Focus on strategic visioning, organisational culture, and next-generation engagement

 Dr. Steven B. Nasatir, Executive Vice Chairman